giuliodondi/kOS-Shuttle_OPS1/README.md

 ## Nominal launch

 As mentioned, the mission is started by running **shuttle.ks**.
-Runnign this script is the only action required for a nominal launch (aborts are different).
+Running this script is the only action required for a nominal launch (aborts are different).
 Simply running the script will program the launch a few seconds after running the script, meaning that the LAN of the target orbit depends on the time of day you choose to launch.
 It is possible to launch in the orbital plane of a ship in orbit by selecting it as a target in the map view **BEFORE** running the script.
 This will override the launch inclination to match and warp to the right time to launch so the LAN is correct.
 The script will guide the shuttle during first stage atmospheric flight, then use closed-loop PEG guidance for the second stage phase until MECO.
 After MECO the script wil automatically:
 - trigger ET sep